frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/email/email-template.md

 ### 1.1 How to use Email Template
 You can use this Email Template in the Emails that are sent from ERPNext in the "CC, BCC & Email Template" field of the email section of the document.
 ERPNext will fetch the subject and response as per the template selected.

+You can set a Default Email Template for each document type via [Customize Form](/docs/user/manual/en/customize-erpnext/customize-form).

 ### 1.2 How to get fieldnames
 The fieldnames you can use in your email template are the fields in the document from which you are sending the email.
-You can find out the fields of any documents via Setup > Customize Form View and selecting the document type (e.g. Sales Order)
+You can find out the fields of any documents via [Customize Form](/docs/user/manual/en/customize-erpnext/customize-form) and selecting the document type (e.g. Sales Order)

 ### 1.3 Templating
 Templates are compiled using the Jinja.
 To learn more about Jinja, [visit this page](https://jinja.palletsprojects.com/en/2.10.x/).